soulspace-org/my-bank-model/docs/mybank/digital-banking/component-view.md

 ![Component View of the Digital Banking Systems](../../mybank/digital-banking/component-view.png)

 ## Description
-Shows the systems, containers and components of the domain digital banking and their relations.
+Shows the systems, containers and components of the domain Digital Banking and their relations.

 (generated with docs/views/component-view.md.cmb)